breath holding dangers

 Closing Thoughts On Breath Holding Dangers During Breathwork

 In both instances, I found myself remarkably composed, maintaining a deep inner assurance that all would be well.
-I attribute this composure to the profound emphasis on the inner journey and the cultivation of a connection to one’s felt sense (body intuition) fostered by Make Some Breathing Space and AOB in their training programs.
+I attribute this composure to the profound emphasis on the inner journey and the cultivation of a connection to one’s felt sense (body intuition) fostered by my training program – Make Some Breathing Space.
 This focus allowed me to rely on my intuition to guide me in providing optimal support during and after these experiences.
 Both individuals emerged from the sessions not only healthy but also feeling secure and well-supported.
-The training from both programs has equipped me to navigate various situations with ease and grace, for which I am profoundly grateful!
+The comprehensive, trauma-informed breathwork training, equipped me to navigate various situations with ease and grace, for which I am profoundly grateful!

-This underscores the significance of caution when considering schools that offer a brief, intensive breathwork training over a week or weekend.
-While one can quickly grasp the technique, the ability to safely and authentically support others in their deep inner journeys requires a lot of time, as well as a personal exploration of these realms.
-Breathwork delves into profound work, addressing trauma, grief, and pain, where a myriad of emotional and physical experiences can surface.
-Adequate training is paramount to effectively handle the complexities that may arise during these deep and transformative processes and to keep the participants safe.
+This highlights the importance of caution when considering schools that offer brief, intensive breathwork training over just a weekend or a week.
+While the technique can be learned quickly, the ability to safely and authentically guide others through deep inner journeys requires significant time and personal exploration of these realms.
+There are contraindications in breathwork that must be understood.
+Additionally, breathwork can access profound depths of the psyche, often bringing up trauma, grief, and pain, with a wide range of emotional and physical experiences surfacing.
+Comprehensive training is essential to effectively navigate these complexities, ensuring participant safety and preventing re-traumatization during these transformative processes.

-If you are considering training to become a facilitator and would like to train with me and graduate with an international facilitator certificate through Make Some Breathing Space, please reach out to me.
+If you are considering training to become a facilitator and would like to train with me and graduate with an international facilitator certificate through Make Some Breathing Space, you can download our Training Brochure Here.

 All content in this article is protected by copyright law.
 Unauthorized reproduction, distribution, or modification of any part of this content is strictly prohibited without the written consent of the author.